top of page

 A crucial change required is to abolish the age and hours rule with the goal of Superannuation being paid for all payments regarding ordinary hours worked.
 To penalise a subset of employees diminishes the benefits of Superannuation and the reasoning behind its introduction.
 When young people start working and earning an income, they should be entitled to superannuation.

-The ATO guidance states that SG is to be calculated once the 30 hours are exceeded.
+The ATO guidance states that SG will be calculated once the 30 hours are exceeded.
 One issue arises in determining hours "employed to work" concerning SGD 93/1.
 If an under 18 employee typically performs 25 hours per week but works 6 hours overtime, they have exceeded the 30 hrs/wk threshold, and SG is to be calculated on Ordinary Time Earnings (OTE).
 One challenge for DSPs is determining what pay components represent "hours worked" used for the calculation.
 This rule also applies to Domestic or private workers irrespective of their age.

 e.g. Employee paid Fortnightly and performs,